AgileLearningCenters/alc-wordpress-core/wp-content/plugins/invite-anyone/readme.txt

 * Serbo-Croatian: <a href="http://science.webhostinggeeks.com/teleogistic">http://science.webhostinggeeks.com/teleogistic</a>

 == Changelog ==

+= 1.3.16 =
+* Security fix: Disallow manual bypass of Access settings when inviting users by email.
+Thanks to Plugin Vulnerabilities for discovering and privately reporting this and other security issues addressed in this release.
+* Security fix: Improved CSRF protection in admin panels
+* Security fix: Improved output escaping of user-provided content in the Dashboard and on the front end
+* Fixed bug that prevented the 'email' sort from working on the Sent Invites screen.

+= 1.3.15 =
+* Security fix: Disallow manual overriding of non-customizable subject and message lines.
+Thanks to Ewoud Vlasselaer, Eric Schayes, and Nabeel Ahmed for discovering and privately reporting this issue.
+* Improve usage of BP API functions

+= 1.3.14 =
+* Fixed regression in 1.3.13 that caused friend request invitations to be sent improperly on account activation

+= 1.3.13 =
+* Fixed broken link on Stats tab in the Dashboard
+* Fixed bug that caused internal taxonomies to be indexable by search engines

+= 1.3.12 =
+* Better compatibility with HTTPS setups
+* Fixed compatibility with WP < 4.0
+* Fixed CloudSponge integration on the front-end

+= 1.3.11 =
+* Improvements to CloudSponge signup process

+= 1.3.10 =
+* Fixed bug that caused irregularities when searching for banned users to invite to group
+* Added Catalan translation
+* Updated CloudSponge integration to use support new account key format
+* Improved compatibility with PHP 7
+* Fixed PHP notice when doing LIKE query

 = 1.3.9 =
 * Don't make the Subject input a textarea if it's not editable